How to Run an Accurate Credit Check on a Tenant in 6 Steps

 For example:

-• On step 1 they might mention a really low credit score.
+• In step 1, they might mention a really low credit score.

 • Step 4 or 5 might show that they’ve had 4 late payments in the past year.

-Each step of the application process should see a whittling down of the number of applicants remaining until there are only a few leftAt this point, it might become necessary for landlords to get clarification on certain aspects of their credit report.
-This could happen if one applicant appears extremely qualified, but has a missed payment on their report.
+Each step of the application process should see the number of applicants remaining whittled down until there are only a few leftAt this point, landlords might need to get clarification on certain aspects of their credit reports.
+This could happen if one applicant appears extremely qualified but has a missed payment on their report.

 In this case, it’s probably worth a quick email to the applicant to get some explanation.
-If they give a satisfactory response, then the landlord can move forward confidently.
+If they respond satisfactorily, the landlord can move forward confidently.

 tip